Auckland Airport runway inquiry finds repair response time lacking, hot weather affected concrete

 • Auckland Airport's 'deteriorating' runway prompts alert from International Federation of Air Line Pilots

-The airport's chief executive Adrian Littlewood said some of the recommendations on improvements to response times to incidents and a new inspection regime had already been implemented.
+Littlewood said some of the recommendations on improvements to response times to incidents and a new inspection regime had already been implemented.

 It has now increased monitoring and resourcing, including doubling the frequency of daily airfield inspections.